yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

 ---
-title: "Iris Classifier - serving"
+title: "Machine learning model with API serving"
 linkTitle: "Machine learning serving"
 weight: 1
 type: "docs"
 ---

-A simple real-time machine learning service with REST API that is written in python and using [BentoML](https://github.com/bentoml/BentoML).
+A simple machine learning model with API serving that is written in python and using [BentoML](https://github.com/bentoml/BentoML).

-This sample will walk you through the steps of creating and deploying a machine learning application using python.
-It will use BentoML to package and bundle an iris classifier model, use docker to build and push container image to docker hub, and then deploying your ML app to your Knative cluster.
+This sample will walk you through the steps of creating and deploying a machine learning model using python.
+It will use BentoML to package a classifier model trained on the Iris dataset.
+Afterward we will create an API model server container image and deploy the image to Knative.

 ## Before you begin